DivanVanZyl/EffortAndDistanceOptimizer/README.md

 The objective is to be as far as possible from other people (_c_ for **c**loseness), but also not walk too far (_f_ for e**f**fort).

-Here we have another exmple, where one space is occupied upon arrival.
+Here we have another example, where one space is occupied upon arrival.
 There may be zero or more occupied spaces upon the arrival of a new person.
 ```math
 \begin{bmatrix}
  0  1  2  3  4  5 \\